yutoby/yutoby.github.io/_pages/about.md

 About Me
 ===
-I obtained my bachelor degree in Electrical Engineering at National Taiwan University(NTU).
-My research interests focus on **Computer Architecture / VLSI design**, especially on machine learning acceleration.
+I graduated from National Taiwan University (NTU) with a Bachelor's degree in Electrical Engineering.
+My research interests lie in **Computer Architecture / VLSI Design**, specifically focusing on machine learning acceleration.
+Additionally, I am interested in hardware-aware machine learning and agile hardware design.

-I have the privilege to work with Prof. Tsung-Te Liu on **energy-efficient keword spotting accelerator**, and Prof. An-Yeu Wu on **energy‑aware pruning for NVM‑based computing‑in‑memory architecture for vision transformer** and **retraining‑free constraint‑aware token pruning for vision transformer**.
+Under the guidance of Prof. Tsung-Te Liu, I worked on energy-efficient keyword spotting accelerators.
+With Prof. An-Yeu Wu, I research on energy-aware pruning for non-volatile memory-based computing-in-memory architecture for vision transformers, along with retraining-free constraint-aware token pruning for vision transformers.
+During an internship at the Industrial Technology Research Institute, I explored event-based spiking neural network processors.

+Currently, I am actively seeking admission to a Ph.D. program for the Fall of 2024.

 Publication
 ---